Keith McGee: NASCAR and ARCA

 McGee made his debut in the NASCAR K&N Pro Series West at the 2018 season-finale at Kern County Raceway Park in the No. 39 for Patriot Motorsports Group, but finished last, not finishing the race due to clutch issues.

 For 2019, McGee had been announced to run at the Tucson doubleheader race in one of the Jefferson Pitts Racing cars, but this did not end up happening.
 His first start of the year came at Douglas County Speedway in Oregon in June of that year.
-He drove the No. 37 and finished 11th.
+He drove the No. 37 and finished eleventh.
 He later got his first top-10 in his next race at Meridian Speedway in Idaho.
 It was just his third start in the West Series.